Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 If you'd like to start a new Coffee Table Group or resurrect an inactive group, head to the [Leading a Coffee Table Group](https://virtualcoffee.io/resources/virtual-coffee-handbook/get-involved/leading-coffee-table-groups) page for more information.

-If you want to help a particular Coffee Table Group, feel free to reach out to the group's Leader or Abbey, our [Coffee Table Group Coordinator](https://virtualcoffee.io/resources/virtual-coffee-handbook/get-involved/paths-to-leadership#coffee-table-groups-coordinator).
+If you want to help a particular Coffee Table Group, feel free to reach out to the group's Lead or Abbey, our [Coffee Table Group Coordinator](https://virtualcoffee.io/resources/virtual-coffee-handbook/get-involved/paths-to-leadership#coffee-table-groups-coordinator).